chantastic/sites/chan.dev/src/microphones.md

 - [Audio-Technica AT2005USB](AT2005USB)
 - [Audio-Technica AT2100x-USB](https://amzn.to/3dsCcz0)

-I used the AT2100USB to record the 2016-2018 episodes of [Bird Call Review](http://birdcallreview.com)
+I used the AT2100USB to record the 2016-2018 episodes of [Bird Call Review](http://birdcallreview.com).
-The two mics above are newer versions of that mic
+The two mics above are newer versions of that mic.

-These are very similar to the Samson Q2u but don't include the same useful accessories
+These are very similar to the Samson Q2u but don't include the same useful accessories.
-They also sound "thinner" to my ears and they have a blinding, blue "on" LED
+They also sound "thinner" to my ears and they have a blinding, blue "on" LED.

-But, pretty close if you can't find stock of the Samson Q2u
+But, pretty close if you can't find stock of the Samson Q2u.

 ### Why this works